About Rose Bay Vet

 Practice Vet Director

-Jo Smaller graduated from the University of Sydney in 2005 with a Bachelor of Veterinary Science and a Honours in a particularly peculiar disease called ‘rat lungworm.’
+Jo Smaller graduated from the University of Sydney in 2005 with a Bachelor of Veterinary Science (Honours), completing her thesis on a rather peculiar disease known as rat lungworm.

-She took her first job in North Queensland where she was lucky enough to treat all kinds of native wildlife from Kangaroos to Cockatoos and Taipans.
-Since then she has worked in small animal practice in Sydney and completed a Masters in Small Animal Practice.
+She began her career in North Queensland, where she had the unique opportunity to treat a wide range of native wildlife, from kangaroos and cockatoos to the occasional taipan.
+Since then, Jo has worked in small animal practice across Sydney and completed a Master’s in Small Animal Practice.

-More recently Jo is kept busy by her two human babies Zola and Archie.
+More recently, Jo’s attention is happily shared with her two human babies, Zola and Archie.

 About Rose Bay Vet - Dr Jo Smaller